 Here is “The Process.”
 Here are dreams, here is art, here is expression.
 Throw that body into the thralls of inspiration.
 Yes, it has led you down an unproductive path.
 Yes, it will abandon you to a space without answers.
 But tonight you are shaman and you shake like the stars.
 Your mind is my mind’s final frontier.

 The first question people usually ask me after we’ve been talking for a while is “where are you from?”

 “I’m from LA,” I always say, though now that I’m in Louisiana I wonder if I should be abbreviating it as “L.A.” in my head.

 Whether it’s my clothing, demeanor, accent, or the fact that I use “dude” more than the average person should, everyone always nods their head in immediate understanding when I declare I am from California.

-There is an intricate dance I think most of us miss out on.
+There is a very specific dance I think most of us miss out on.
 That is the art of delayed gratification–or, in this specific case, letter writing and snail mail.

-Artisanal LA is this weekend.
-Don’t ask me why, but I thought it’d be a swell idea to contribute 1,500 poems for the event gift bags.
+Don’t ask me why, but I thought it’d be a swell idea to contribute 1,500 poems for this Saturday’s event gift bags.
 That’s right.
-1,500 original poems.
+1,500 tiny, original poems.
 Via typewriter.